nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 The error curves for analytical models are shown to diverge from link simulation results for higher MCS in Figure :ref:`error-models-comparison`.
-This prompted the move to a new error model based on link simulations (the default TableBasedErrorRateModel).
+This prompted the move to a new error model based on link simulations (the default TableBasedErrorRateModel, which provides curves close to those depicted by the TGn dashed line).

 .. _error-models-comparison: